AnonymousEvo/The_IFG_Idea/README.md

 ---

-## Information Theory, Entropy, and Why It Matters. 📊
+## Information Theory, Entropy, and Why It Matters 📊

 ℹ️ In the field of **Information Theory** (formulated by Claude Shannon), *entropy* is a measure of **unpredictability** or **disorder** in a message.
 It represents how much **information** is actually carried — or, conversely, how much **compression** is possible.